Contemporary History Institute Faculty & Research

 Dr. T. David Curp, Associate Professor of History, teaches a variety of courses on contemporary European history, with an emphasis on Eastern Europe and the Balkans.

-Geoffrey D. Dabelko, Professor and Director of the Environmental Studies Program at the George V. Voinovich School of Leadership and Public Affairs at Ohio University, teaches and conducts research on natural resources, conflict, and peacebuilding; global environmental politics; climate change and security; and environmental leadership.
+Geoffrey D. Dabelko, Professor and Director of the Environmental Studies Program at the George V. Voinovich School of Leadership and Public Service at Ohio University, teaches and conducts research on natural resources, conflict, and peacebuilding; global environmental politics; climate change and security; and environmental leadership.

 Dr. Aimee Edmondson, Associate Professor in the E.W.
 Scripps School of Journalism, specializes in media law, computer-assisted reporting, and the media's reporting on race, class, and gender since the Civil Rights era.